InterDigitalInc/AdvantEDGE/docs/platform-mgmt/mgmt-workflow.md

 ----
 ## Code Coverage
-**IMPORTANT NOTE: CODE COVERAGE IS NOTE WORKING WITH THE LATEST RELEASE**
+**IMPORTANT NOTE: CODE COVERAGE DOES NOT WORK WITH THE LATEST RELEASE; A FIX WILL BE PROVIDED WITH THE NEXT RELEASE.**

 AdvantEDGE core micro-services can be instrumented to measure code coverage; when used in conjunction with Cypress, system & manual tests, an overview of the platform code coverage can be obtained.